rocco-save/dataprotectionscholarsnetwork.github.io/content/en/post/DPSN_AccessNow_Study2022.md

+---
+date: 2022-08-12
+title: "DPSN Empirical Study for Access Now: 'The right to lodge a data protection complaint: OK, but then what?'!"
+disable_share: true
+---

 The Data Protection Law Scholars Network is glad to present its first research output, [a pan-European empirical study on the right to lodge a data protection complaint under the General Data Protection Regulation](https://www.accessnow.org/cms/assets/uploads/2022/07/GDPR-Complaint-study.pdf)!